- Loan Policy

 Library staff will take action to implement this Internet Policy and will report violations of the policy to the Library Director for follow-up with the proper authorities.

 Illegal use of the Internet will be considered grounds for a “no trespass” order to be served to the offender.
-A no tresspass order is a notice from the Police Department stating that the offender will not be allowed on Library property or in the building.
+A no trespass order is a notice from the Police Department stating that the offender will not be allowed on Library property or in the building.

 Any Internet crime that can be documented will be reported to the appropriate authorities.

 Failure to follow the Internet Use and Safety Policy Guidelines, or action contrary to Library Policy may result in revocation of use privileges for three months.
 A second infraction will result in a one year revocation of Internet and electronic resources use privileges.
-Any suspension or revocation of privileges may be reviewed upon written request to the Libary Director.
+Any suspension or revocation of privileges may be reviewed upon written request to the Library Director.

 WAIVER OF RESPONSIBILITY